|A view impossible from Earth: a fat crescent Saturn throws its shadow across its rings; its rings return the favor. Image credit: NASA.|

 About once per week, the SRO orbiter would maneuver outward slightly from the planet.
 Fifty such maneuvers over one Earth year would take it past the Cassini Division to the middle of the A ring, where it would orbit Saturn at a distance of 128,000 kilometers once every 13 hours with hops every 3.25 hours.

 Soon after, Abelson and Spilker calculated, the orbiter's propellant supply would become depleted.
-In all likelihood, the mission would end the first time the SRO intersected the A ring a few hours later, and its battered wreckage would become a permanent (though insignificantly small) part of Saturn's ancient rings.
+In all likelihood, the mission would end the first time the SRO intersected the A ring a few hours later, and the spacecraft's battered wreckage would become a permanent (though insignificantly small) part of Saturn's ancient rings.

 "A conceptual Saturn Ring Observer mission using standard radioisotope power systems," T. Spilker and R. Abelson, 2006 Space Technology and Applications International Forum, Albuquerque, New Mexico, 12-16 February 2006.